Bicycle Accident Attorney Orange County

 - Ignoring dangerous road conditions

-Many bicycle crashes are preventable!
-By taking a few minor — but effective — precautions, the chance of severe accidents and injuries decrease exponentially, saving you from the stress of requiring our bicycle accident lawyers.
+Many bicycle crashes involving cars and trucks are preventable!
+By taking a few minor — but effective — precautions, the likelihood of severe accidents and injuries decrease exponentially, saving you from the stress of requiring our bicycle accident lawyers.

 What should you do?

 - Wear a Helmet: Helmets are only required for people under 18 in California.
-However, adults who sport them lower their risk of injury significantly.
+However, adults who wear them lower their risk of injury significantly.

-- Mind Your Bike: Ensure your cycle is in top working order and is equipped with the proper mirrors and reflectors.
+- Mind Your Bike: Ensure your cycle is in top working order and is equipped with the proper safety devices and reflectors.

 - Dress Appropriately: Don’t wear dark or bland neutral colors when riding a bike — day or night.
 Bright or fluorescent gear is the best option because it makes you more visible to drivers.
 At night, use reflective headbands and wristbands.

-- Follow the Road Rules: Judges, juries, and mediators regularly fault bicyclists who violate traffic laws and don’t use hand signals.
+- Follow the Rules of the Road: Judges, juries, and mediators regularly fault bicyclists who violate traffic laws and don’t use hand signals.
 And don’t forget that local governments may add stricter laws atop the statewide mandates.
 So before you hit the road, learn the rules!

 - Ride Alert: You shouldn’t drive under the influence of drugs, alcohol, or certain medications.
 The same goes for biking.